hnginterns/Project-Api/source/includes/_bookings.md

 Bookings.read

 The bookings API is able to get details of specific bookings.
 Most of the features of this API are accessible only by an admin.
 The available to a normal user scopes is read.
-## Get details of a specific booking
+## Get details of a single booking

 >Example request: